gbalan-microej/docs/PlatformDeveloperGuide/uiImageRaw.rst

 Disadvantages:

 * No compression: the image size in bytes is proportional to the number of pixels.
+The required memory is similar to :ref:`section_image_standard_raw`.

 .. _section_image_gpu_raw: